 The regional service standard sets the base level of service to for all government recycling collection programs in greater Portland.

-The regional service standard includes both standards for education and outreach and collection for residences and businesses to provide consistent services throughout the region.
+The regional service standard includes both standards for education and outreach, and collection for residences and businesses to provide consistent services throughout the region.

 It also includes specific requirements such as the business recycling requirement, adopted in 2008 requiring businesses in greater Portland to recycle, and the recently adopted business food waste requirement that requires certain types of food service businesses in the greater Portland area to keep their food scraps separate from garbage.

-What are the specific changes being considered?
+What are the specific changes that have been made?

 In the rule there will be a new general education section that applies to all customers and requires that education provided to all customers be accurate, culturally responsive and reflect local conditions.

 New standards for multifamily services were adopted to implement high-priority Regional Waste Plan actions.
 These are the most significant changes and include: